vishalbakshi/blog/_posts/2021-09-21-shiny-census-app.md

 The documentation defines B as the _base_, which is the _calculated weighted total_.
 I chose the value of 1.3 for the design factor DF since it corresponds to STATE = Minnesota, CHARTYP = Population, CHARACTERISTIC = Person Earnings/Income in the <a href="https://www2.census.gov/programs-surveys/acs/tech_docs/pums/accuracy/2019_PUMS_5yr_Design_Factors.csv">Design Factors CSV published by the Census Bureau</a>.

 I called the <a href="https://www.census.gov/programs-surveys/acs/contact.html">Census Bureau Customer Help Center</a> for assistance and was transferred to a member of the ACS Data User Support team with whom I discussed my woes.
 He was unable to confirm the values of the design factor DF or B, and was unable to pull up the contact information for the statistical methodology team, so I emailed him my questions.
-After a few email exchanges, the statistical methodoloy team provided the following:
+After a few email exchanges, the statistical methodology team provided the following:

 - DF = 1.3
 - B = the total population estimate for which the median is being calculated, which is 82488 for the case study calculation (Minnesota Rural Male Full Time Workers)